hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 - Our API lets software developers and test engineers submit departure and arrival movement notifications into our sandbox testing environment.
 - You can test your software by using our sandbox to ensure that its connectivity works properly with HMRC systems.
+- Any test data which is more than 28 days old is automatically deleted from our systems.
+Do not poll for movements that have not been updated by you or NCTS in the last 28 days.
+Otherwise this will result in an error code of **404 Not Found**.

 Trader Test simulates both the automated responses and also the real life experience where NCTS support staff do the tasks of Border Force personnel.
 So during your testing when you require a manual response, they will perform the live manual steps of the process.
 This simulates and tests a full real-life journey from start to finish for you.